The 4 Best Cycling Radars (and the Ones to Avoid): Enhance Your Safety on the Roads!

 Bryton Gardia R300L didn’t convince me of its value at first.
 However, this was because I received a demo unit and not the final version.
 However, I had the opportunity to test the production version as well, and it is worthy of inclusion in this selection.

+The Gardia R300L has the nicest design, in my opinion, and also improves visibility from the side thanks to the side LEDs.
 Like other non-Varia radars, the Gardia is limited to a maximum relative detection speed of 120 km/h.
 This can be low on some road sections.

+On the other hand, it has the sturdiest mount that doesn’t slip on the seatpost when riding on cobbles.
+It can also switch itself to sleep mode to save battery.
 It also remembers the last mode used and alerts those behind you when you start braking.
 It is relatively accurate, but like the L508, it will give a few false positives per ride.

-Lastly, I want to mention the Bryton Gardia mobile app, which is simple and intuitive and will allow you to replace the bike computer.
+Lastly, I want to mention the Bryton Gardia smartphone app, which is simple and intuitive and will allow you to replace the bike computer.
+Read my Bryton Gardia R300L review for more in-depth info.

 Garmin Varia RCT715 (Best Cycling Radar with Camera)